-Electrical outlets can be installed side-by-side in an electrical box and connected to the same or different circuits.
-When they are connected to the same circuit, you can connect them together in parallel using short lengths of wire.
-Outlets are designed so it is easy to connect them in this way.
+Duplex receptacles can be installed side-by-side in a double-gang electrical box and connected to the same or different circuits.
+This is called a double gang outlet, or a quad outlet.
+When you run both of them on the same circuit, the easiest way to wire them is to use short lengths of wire to connect them together.
+Outlets are designed to make connecting them in this way easy.
 If you do this, plan the circuit so it will not be overloaded by the appliances you plan to plug in to the pair of outlets.

-Attach the black wire to the bottom brass lug on one of the outlets by making a hook on the end with pliers and hooking it around the screw, then tightening the screw with a screwdriver.
-Alternatively, insert the wire into the self-clamping hole on the back of the outlet behind the brass screw, if there is one.
+Start by wiring the first receptacle to the live circuit cable.
+Pull the cable through a hole in the back of the electrical box, separate the wires and strip an inch of insulation off the end of each one.
+Attach the black wire to the bottom brass lug on the outlet.
 Connect the white wire to the bottom silver lug in the same way.
 Finally, make a hook in the end of the bare ground wire, wrap it around the green lug on the bottom of the outlet and tighten the screw.

-Use the same procedure to connect the second outlet to the other wire that you pulled into the box, if you are wiring the outlets on different circuits.
-To wire them to the same circuit, cut a scrap piece of electrical wire about 10 inches long, cut the sheathing and remove the individual wires, and expose the ends with a wire splicer.
+If you want to wire them to the same circuit, you'll need jumper wires.
+Remove the individual wires from a 6-inch length of cable of the same gauge as the wires in the box and expose the ends with a wire splicer.
 Connect one end of the black wire to the top brass lug on the first outlet and the other to either brass lug on the second.
-Connect the white wire to the silver lugs in the same way, and the ground wire to the ground lugs.
+Connect the white wire to the chrome lugs in the same way and the ground wire to both of the ground lugs.

-Attach both outlets to the electrical box with the screws that are provided with the outlets.
-Then screw on a four-hole outlet cover.
+Finish up by attaching both outlets to the electrical box with the screws that are provided with the outlets and screwing on a four-hole outlet cover.